 Our population has grown...

-Melbourne’s population has grown a lot in the past twenty years.
+We agree, Andrew: everyone wants to live here!
+It's a fact that Melbourne’s population has grown substantially in the past twenty years.
 According to the Australian Bureau of Statistics and the Victorian State Government, Melbourne is the fastest growing city in Australia.

 We’ve added 1.4 million new residents since 2001 – and we know that over the next 50 years the population of Melbourne and the surrounding region is expected to grow from 4.6 million to almost 8 million.